mountaincharlie/project-one-rock-climbing/README.md

     * Solution: After searching through the Google Fonts site I realised I needed to import all of the font weights that I wanted to use in my website, so I imported a number that I wanted to try.
 * [24-10-21] on larger screens some of my pages which didn't have a lot of content ment that the footer was not at the bottom of the viewport.
     * Solution: I created a CSS class with min-height = 100vh and applied it to the main element of each page (nav element for the homepage) so that the main content of each page adapts to have a minimum height which allows it to fill the viewport on any screen size.
+* [24-10-21] I had been using some styled div elements as 'buffers' for all the pages which have the fixed header, so that the header wouldn't cover content when it shouldn't.
+But this was a bit messy and more of a 'hack'.
+    * Solution: I learnt from Abbey Fitzgerald's article on <a href = "https://getflywheel.com/layout/create-sticky-website-header-how-to/">How to create a sticky website header</a> that I could adjust the body of the page with the css property padding-top with a value equal to the height of the fixed header.

 To Do:
 * Lighthouse accessability score